Scratchy Grooves

 This site is an ongoing project for John Andrew Chambless, the son of Bill Chambless.
 Dad devoted much of his life to sharing the music he loved.
 His long-running "Scratchy Grooves" show on the University of Delaware's WVUD-FM became a Sunday night tradition for loyal listeners and callers.
-While I don't pretend to have anything approaching dad's knowledge of the eras and the musicians, I will provide as many shows -- and as much information about them -- as possible on this site.
+While I don't pretend to have anything approaching dad's knowledge of the eras and the musicians, I have updated every available show from cassettes made of the original broadcasts.

 This site is built and maintained by Bill's son, John Andrew Chambless, and draws upon the extensive legacy of his recordings.
 They are from cassette tapes, so there is usually a "break" in the show at the 45- or 30-minute mark, where the tape was flipped.
 Sorry if it clips your favorite song short!
 I've done my best to list some of the details about each program next to the show number.
 I'll be adding more shows to this page, so check back!
 You can always e-mail me at johnchambless@yahoo.com.
 I promise I'll answer every e-mail!